MSRConnections/Azure-training-course/Content/BigData/Hadoop and Spark on Linux HOL/Hadoop and Spark on Linux HOL.md

     Note that the output contains [ERROR] 3, as there are three rows that contain this value.

-1. Execute the following statements to create a new "internal" table named **errorLogs**
+1. Execute the following statements to create a new "internal" table named "errorLogs:"

     <pre>
     CREATE TABLE IF NOT EXISTS errorLogs (t1 string, t2 string, t3 string, t4 string, t5 string, t6 string, t7 string) STORED AS ORC;
     INSERT OVERWRITE TABLE errorLogs SELECT t1, t2, t3, t4, t5, t6, t7 FROM log4jLogs WHERE t4 = '[ERROR]';
     </pre>

     **CREATE TABLE IF NOT EXISTS** creates a table if it does not already exist.
 Because the EXTERNAL keyword is not specified, this is an internal table that is stored in the Hive data warehouse and is managed completely by Hive.
-Unlike external tables, dropping an internal table deletes the underlying data as well.
+Unlike dropping an external table, dropping an internal table deletes the underlying data as well.

-    **STORED AS ORC** says to store the data in Optimized Row Columnar (ORC) format; a highly optimized and efficient format for storing Hive data.
+    **STORED AS ORC** says to store the data in Optimized Row Columnar (ORC) format.
+This is a highly optimized and efficient format for storing Hive data.

-    **INSERT OVERWRITE...SELECT** selects rows from the log4jLogs table that contain [ERROR], and then inserts the data into the errorLogs table.
+    **INSERT OVERWRITE...SELECT** selects rows from the "log4jLogs" table that contain [ERROR], and then inserts the data into the "errorLogs" table.

-    You will see output like the following when all commands are entered.
+    You will see output like the following when all commands are entered:

     <pre>
     hive&gt CREATE TABLE IF NOT EXISTS errorLogs (t1 string, t2 string, t3 string, t4 string, t5 string, t6 string, t7 string) STORED AS ORC;